Tepexic/nuxt-portfolio/README.md

 # Personal Portfiolio in Nuxt
-I already had a [personal portfolio in Vue](https://github.com/Tepexic/tepexic).
-But I only had static hosting.
-So sharing a blogpost or a link to any project was not possible.
+Personal portfolio using Vue, Nuxt and Nuxt Content.

-This is the Nuxt version of my personal portfolio.
+I already had a [personal portfolio in Vue](https://github.com/Tepexic/tepexic), but I only had static hosting, so sharing a blogpost or a link to any project was not possible.
+This is the Nuxt version of  it.

 ## Build Setup